ANALYSIS-Sanctions fail to halt North Korea's accelerating weapons programs | Headlines

 The senior Biden administration official said maintaining sanctions was not just punitive, but about the international community showing it is united.
 He rejected the idea that Washington should recognize North Korea as a nuclear-armed state.

 "There is an extraordinarily strong global consensus ... that the DPRK should not, and must not, be a nuclear nation," he said.
 "No country is calling for this ... the consequences of changing policy, I think would be profoundly negative."
-(Additional reporting by Steve Holland and Michelle Nichols Editing by Alistair Bell)
+(Additional reporting by Steve Holland and Michelle Nichols; Editing by Alistair Bell and Daniel Wallis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)